Seeed-Studio/wiki-documents/docs/Sensor/SeeedStudio_XIAO/SeeedStudio_XIAO_nRF52840-Sense/XIAO_BLE.md

 <p style={{textAlign: 'center'}}><img src="https://files.seeedstudio.com/wiki/XIAO-BLE/14.png" alt="pir" width={800} height="auto" /></p>

-### Q4: How is the RGB behavior?
+### Q4: How does the red light behave when powered on?

 <p style={{textAlign: 'center'}}><img src="https://files.seeedstudio.com/wiki/XIAO-BLE/nRF_RGB.png" alt="nRF52840 RGB Schematic" width="120" height="auto" /></p>

-The `P0.17` pin is used to control the start RGB behavior.
-The pin indicates the charging status:
+The `P0.17` pin is used to control the red light behavior, indicating the charging status:

 - Low level: when **charging** is in progress.
 - High level: when the battery is either **not charging** or **fully charged**.